Nevada Auto Dealer Bond: A Comprehensive Guide

-The $100,000 Nevada Motor Vehicle Dealer surety bond can cost anywhere between $450 to $5,600 per year.
+The $100,000 Nevada Motor Vehicle Dealer surety bond can cost anywhere between $450 to $5,600 per year or $45 to $560 per month.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 We also offer easy interest-free financing for premiums over $500.
 The chart below offers a quick reference for the approximate bond cost on the $100,000 bond requirement.

 $100,000 Nevada Auto Dealer Bond Cost

 |Credit Score*||Bond Cost (1 year)||Bond Cost (1 month)|

 |649 – 689||$900||$90|

 |600 – 618||$1,400||$140|

 |580 – 599||$2,000||$200|

 *The credit score ranges do not include other factors that may result in a change to the annual premium offered to your customers, including but not limited to, years of experience and underlying credit factors contained within the business owner’s credit report.

 How Does Nevada Define “Motor Vehicle Dealer”?

 To paraphrase Nevada statute 482.020, a motor vehicle dealer is anyone who sells, exchanges, repairs or manufactures motor vehicles either directly or indirectly.
 Exemptions to this definition are: